grandeurdev/arduino-sdk/README.md

 To get deeper insights and a developer reference for the hardware SDK, you can have a look at the [documentation][Documentation].

-To understand the core concepts Grandeur Cloud is built upon, simply dive into the "[A Peek into Grandeur Ecosystem][Ecosystem]" section.
+To understand the core concepts Grandeur Cloud is built upon, simply dive into the [Grandeur Ecosystem][Ecosystem] section.

 * [Get Started](#get-started)
   * [Installation](#installation)